positively-charged/bcc/details.md

 You can have as many regions as you want.

 Items of one region don't conflict with the items of another region.
-This means you can have a function called \`f()\` in one region and a function called \`f()\` in another region.
+This means you can have a function called <code>f()</code> in one region and a function called <code>f()</code> in another region.
 They are different functions with the same name, but can exist because they are in different regions.

 ```
 script 1 open {